 Another strategy used to inflict pain on prisoners is to deny them access to prescribed pain medication.
 This strategy was used with fatal consequences on one prisoner who committed suicide in Otago prison in 2010.
 While in the community, Richard Barriball needed three operations on his arm and, after the third, was still in severe pain.
 He was prescribed four different pain killers by hospital specialists; two were opiates and another was a benzodiazepine – all three of which are addictive.
 However, the Corrections Department discourages prison doctors from prescribing medications which are addictive.
-So when Barriball was remanded in prison on minor offending, he was forced to go cold turkey off all three at the same time.
+So when Barriball was remanded in prison on minor offending, he was taken off all three within a few days.

 In pain and withdrawal, he hung himself a few days later.
 In his report into his death, the coroner wrote: “The causes of the death and the circumstances of the death of Richard Barriball have shown suboptimal care by OCF… (including) the failure of OCF to provide delivery of prescribed pain relief …”